EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 [Submit a ticket ---------- Describe your issue by filling out the support ticket form](/en/support/tickets/new) [Community ---------- Join our exclusive customer community](https://community.shelly.cloud)

+ **Service Update**

+We are currently experiencing a major outage with our Google provider, which is also affecting some of our cloud services.

+The provider has already been notified, and we are monitoring the situation closely.

+We will share further updates as soon as more details become available.

 **⚠️ Deprecation Notice: Cloud Control API V1 – Switch to V2**

 We are phasing out **Cloud Control API V1** soon.
 Please switch to **API V2** to ensure uninterrupted service and access to new features.